SSDI vs. SSI Disability Benefits

 SSDI

-- Your medical condition(s) must have lasted, or be expected to last, at least 12 months, or be expected to result in your death.
+• Your medical conditions must have lasted, or be expected to last, at least 12 months, or be expected to result in your death.

 SSI

-SSI benefits are available for some people with little or no income and resources; SSI does not require either of the “earnings tests” as SSDI.
-SSI is available for people who have low income and few resources and are age 65 or older, disabled, or blind.
-Whether people can get SSI depends on their resources and income.
+• SSI is available for people who have low income and few resources and are age 65 or older, disabled, or blind.

-We’re Here To Help
+We’re Here to Help

 If you can’t work due to a disability, we know you need your benefits now.
 Our Social Security Disability attorneys can review your case and help you through the application process.

 At Fields Law, you’re more than a case number – you’re a neighbor.
 If you have questions about disability benefits, Fields Law Firm has answers.
-The call is free.
-The advice is free.
-And there’s no obligation.
-Just dial 1-888-343-5375 or complete a free contact request form to Get Fields! on your side.

 SSDI Disability Benefits